 Although senior drivers are less likely than teenagers to speed and drive aggressively, elderly drivers are sometimes impaired by their slow reflexes.
 Also, some seniors can experience altered judgment from dementia or from the drugs they take, whereas teen drivers are new drivers and lack the experience and judgment behind the wheel.
 Although there are some differences between the two, both age groups may be at an increased risk for hitting a pedestrian.

 If you were obeying the traffic signals within the crosswalk and were hit by a young or old driver, you may have rights to compensation for your injuries and damages.
-To find out more about your rights, call an experienced Norcross pedestrian accident attorney at the Law Offices of Shane Smith at 770-HURT-999 for a complimentary case consultation today.
+To find out more about your rights, call an experienced Norcross pedestrian accident attorney at Shane Smith Law at 770-HURT-999 for a complimentary case consultation today.